The Color of Inhalers: Part 1

 - ProAir Respiclick is white with a red cap and lettering

 - Proventil HFA is yellow with an orange cap

 - Ventolin is blue with a dark blue cap

-More colors of inhalers!
+More colors of asthma inhalers!

 This system was also complicated with the addition of some combination inhalers.
 These were both DPIs that contained both a LABA and an ICS.

 - Purple.
-Fluticasone/ Salmeterol (Advair), available as a Discus
+Fluticasone/Salmeterol (Advair), available as a Discus.

 - Red.
-Budesonide/ Formoterol (Symbicort).
+Budesonide/Formoterol (Symbicort).
 The DPI is available as the Turbohaler.
 The MDI is available as a red inhaler.
 It looks and feels similar to ProAir HFA.

-Notes: *Vanceril is now called Qvar. **Serevent is now one of the two components of Advair.
+Editor notes: *Vanceril is now called Qvar. **Serevent is now one of the two components of Advair.
 It is no longer recommended that asthmatics use it by itself.
 If needed, most experts agree it should be taken with an ICS.